 API Tokens

-From the Token Management page, API Tokens can be enabled, disabled, duplicated, or removed and all expired tokens will also be listed.
+From the Token Management page, API Tokens can be enabled, disabled, duplicated, or removed, and all expired tokens will also be listed.

 Session Tokens

 Session Tokens are assigned all the permissions that the user who created them has.
-These should be short-lived and are designed to be used by FME Server’s internal services and for testing purposes.
+These should be short-lived and are designed to be used by FME Flow's internal services and for testing purposes.
 Session tokens have fewer actions available than API tokens: they cannot be duplicated and once expired, these cannot be re-activated.

-Token Type | Created By | Default Expiry Time |
+| Token Type | Created By | Default Expiry Time |

-Web Application (SSO) Login | Log in to FME Server Web UI | 30 minutes (FME Server automatically extends this period if you remain logged in for more than 25 minutes) |
+| Web Application (SSO) Login | Log in to FME Flow Web UI | 30 minutes (FME Flow automatically extends this period if you remain logged in for more than 25 minutes) |

-Token Service Login | Created using fmetoken/generate endpoint | 5 minutes (unless otherwise specified in the query string parameters) |
+| Token Service Login | Created using fmetoken/generate endpoint | 5 minutes (unless otherwise specified in the query string parameters) |

-FME REST API | When you 'get token' from FME Server REST API V3 | 1 hour |
+| FME REST API | When you 'get token' from FME Flow REST API V4 | 1 hour |

 It is possible this list may expand in the future.